dsciitpatna/EaseAPI/README.md

 * Have Authentication and Authorisation integrated.
 * Have Database connected that will open a whole new world of choices.

 After the skeleton code has been generated, it will add some basic logic and then allow the user to put in the rest of inctricate logic to the code.
-The API will be hosted in the EasAPI server, and the url to the API with documentation will be available, with an option to share it on the sharing portal.
+The API will be hosted in the EaseAPI server, and the url to the API with documentation will be available, with an option to share it on the sharing portal.

 #### API Sharing Portal